 - Fully underwritten: Fully underwritten policies require medical exams and bloodwork.

-Ethos uses either simplified issue and fully underwritten methodology for its term policies, and guaranteed issue underwriting for its whole life insurance policies (no company we know of offers term policies with guaranteed coverage).
+Ethos uses either simplified issue and fully underwritten methodology for its term policies and guaranteed issue underwriting for its whole life insurance policies (no life insurance organization we know of offers term policies with guaranteed coverage).

 The guaranteed issue whole life policy is available to individuals between 65 and 85.
 Applicants can obtain instant approval for up to $25,000 of coverage, regardless of their medical history.